DataDog/datadog-ci/src/commands/synthetics/README.md

 You can configure a proxy to be used for outgoing connections to Datadog.
 To do this, use the `proxy` key of the global configuration file or the `HTTPS_PROXY` environment variable.

-⚠️**Note**: This is the only exception where the the global configuration file takes precedence over the environment variable.
+**Note**: This is the only exception where the global configuration file takes precedence over the environment variable.
 There is no option to set this through the CLI.

 As the [`proxy-agent` library][2] is used to configure the proxy, the supported protocols include `http`, `https`, `socks`, `socks4`, `socks4a`, `socks5`, `socks5h`, `pac+data`, `pac+file`, `pac+ftp`, `pac+http`, and `pac+https`.
 The `proxy` key of the global configuration file is passed to a new `proxy-agent` instance, which means the same configuration for the library is supported.